casefabric/guide/docs/modelCaseRoles.md

 ---
 id: modelCaseRoles
-title: Modelling the Case Roles
+title: Modelling the Case Team
-sidebar_label: Modelling the Case Roles
+sidebar_label: Modelling the Case Team
 ---

 **In CMMN**, CaseRoles authorize case workers or teams of case workers to perform HumanTasks, plan based on DiscretionaryItems, and raise user events.
 Example Roles of a case might be: